 - FSCast web page, provides demonstrations of the new and exciting features in the upcoming JAWS 2019 release.

 - Enhancements in JAWS 2019 Public Beta, to review changes made in the latest public beta release.

 Quick Notes About the Public Beta

 Thank you for your help during the public beta period.
 Please note that this is beta software, and its accuracy and reliability are not guaranteed.
 You should not rely exclusively on the beta software for any reason.

-- This JAWS 17 public beta is available in English, Spanish, German, French, French Canadian, Dutch, Hebrew, Brazilian Portuguese, Russian, and Arabic.
+- This JAWS 2019 public beta is available in English, Spanish, German, French, French Canadian, Dutch, Hebrew, Brazilian Portuguese, Russian, and Arabic.

-- Please note that while the final release of JAWS 17 will be a Software Maintenance Agreement (SMA) upgrade, this public beta version will run for anyone with a JAWS license that provides access to JAWS 16.
+- Please note that while the final release of JAWS 2019 will be a Software Maintenance Agreement (SMA) upgrade, this public beta version will run for anyone with a license that provides access to JAWS or Fusion 2018.

-- If you do not have JAWS 16 authorization, you can still install the public beta version and run it using 40-Minute Demo mode.
+- If you do not have JAWS or Fusion 2018 authorization, you can still install the public beta version and run it using 40-Minute Demo mode.

 - This public beta version will expire later this year.
 To use JAWS without interruption, you must continue to update to later versions of the public beta and then to the final release.

 - You do not have to remove earlier versions of JAWS to install the JAWS 2019 public beta.
 Your previous versions will continue to function when you have JAWS 2019 installed, just as each new major version release of JAWS has in the past.

 - For MAGic users, There is a known issue where JAWS 2019 public beta will not start if MAGic is currently running.
 For now, you must first start JAWS 2019 before starting MAGic.

 - There is currently a known issue where Vocalizer Expressive voices installed with certain languages are being removed during a JAWS uninstall.
 This will be resolved by the final release of JAWS 2019.